Coolgiserz/coolacademic/content/slides/free-and-open-source-gis-in-south-america/index.md

 ### Geoinquietos Argentina
 - Geoinquietos is a network of local groups throughout Ibero- America interested in geospatial sciences and FOSS.
+  - the main objective is to  <span style="color: red;">share knowledge and effort</span>

+  - the group is completely anarchic; there is  <span style="color: red;">no hierarchy of participants</span>.

+  - jovial, relaxed, and occasionally very technical banter

+---
+### Geoinquietos Argentina

   - The Geoinquietos Argentina chapter has been <span style="color: red;">one of the most active of these groups</span>,

   - <span style="color: red;">repeatedly organizing conferences</span> that attract hundreds of people from the Southern Cone area of South America and beyond.
 ---
 ### FOSS.4GIS.GOV conferences in Brazil